-With this done, you are now ready to attach the combined FROZN/shim assembly to the mounting hardware which is of course firmly attached to the motherboard.
+With this done, you are now ready to attach the combined FROZN/shim assembly to the CPU face via the mounting hardware which is now firmly attached to the motherboard.

 With three washers used to build up each front peg, the front mounting bracket is just marginally too low to allow the FROZN unit's front mounting hardware to reach down and grab the threaded bracket screw it tightens into.
 But leveraging the little bit of wiggle that exists, the FROZN unit can be tilted forward slightly, allowing the front mounting hardware to be screwed down onto its matching bracket screw.
+Do not screw it down very much... just enough to catch and hold.

-The FROZN unit can then be titled back the other way, causing the now attached front mounting hardware to pull the front mounting bracket up to the small extent of its wiggle room.
+The FROZN unit can then be tilted back the other way, causing the now attached front mounting hardware to pull the front mounting bracket up to the small extent of its wiggle room.
 This provides just enough "wiggle room" in the other direction to enable the FROZN's back mounting hardware to reach its bracket and tighten down.
 As I said above, a delicate dance...
 Mission accomplished!
-The FROZN unit is now held firmly in place against the CPU/shim setup on the CPU card AND the card itself is held in place by the pegs and the knurl.
+The FROZN unit is now held firmly in place against the CPU/shim setup on the CPU card and the card itself is held in place by the pegs and the knurls.
 In retrospect, four washers each might have been even a little bit more effective, but it worked well with three, and since it worked, I decided not to mess with it!